markmbaum/BasicInterpolators.jl/docs/src/index.md

 Welcome to the `BasicInterpolators` documentation.
 This package provides a collection of common interpolation recipes.
 Quick facts about the package:
 * The `Interpolator` types are the main focus.
 To use them, you construct an interpolator object then call it like a function.
 There are also some functions for things like one-off polynomial interpolation.
-* With the exeption of the [Chebyshevs](chebyshev.md), interpolators can be constructed with any numeric type that supports the usual arithmetic operations necessary for interpolating.
-They will, however, insist that the element types of your grid(s) and values are uniform.
+* Interpolators can be constructed with any numeric type that supports the usual arithmetic operations necessary for interpolating.
+They will, however, insist that the element types of your grid(s) and values are uniform, often converting to consistent element types automatically.
 * There are two-dimensional grid interpolators, but not higher.
+* All the interpolators should be compatible with automatic differentiation, specifically [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).

 --------------------------------------------------------------------------------